slint-ui/slint/api/rs/slint/mcu.md

     // Check the touch screen or input device using your driver. if let Some(event) = check_for_touch_event(/*...*/) {
-        // convert the event from the driver into a `slint::WindowEvent`
+        // convert the event from the driver into a `slint::platform::WindowEvent`
         // and pass it to the window.
         window.dispatch_event(event);
     }